 10. MARKET OPPORTUNITIES AND FUTURE TRENDS

-What is the growth rate of South Africa MNO - MVNO Market?
+How big is the South Africa MNO - MVNO Market?

 Who are the key players in South Africa MNO - MVNO Market?

-MTN Group Ltd, Telkom SA SOC Ltd, Vodacom Group Ltd, Cell C Pty Ltd, Virgin Mobile South Africa are the major companies operating in South Africa MNO - MVNO Market.
+MTN Group Ltd, Telkom SA SOC Ltd, Vodacom Group Ltd, Cell C Pty Ltd and Virgin Mobile South Africa are the major companies operating in the South Africa MNO - MVNO Market.